 I was determined to turn the day around and as I didn’t have any nausea I decided to get on my mat at 2 PM and do my practice!
 First few movements all I could hear is my strong inner chatter but the more I focused on my breath the voices in my head got quitter and quitter.
 I finished practice, had a nice nourishing shower made myself ‘breakfast for lunch’ and started my day again more focused and energized!
 What a day!
 Not only that I really enjoyed the second half of my day, I accomplished so much more than I planned for that day.
 It was definitely a win!
 It’s not always possible to take 90 min in the middle of your day but it’s always possible to TAKE A MOMENT to notice what’s going on and perhaps to choose differently.
 My day has shifted, not because of my yoga practice but because I’ve made a decision not to waste the day on negative thoughts.
 I was able to understand that I’m not my stories.
 I have good ones, but they don’t define me.
 And as much as I'd like to say I'm always able to choose my 'higher self' I don't always 'win', sometimes the voices in my head are louder... and that's ok!

 So what can you do next time you’re having one of these days?

 Make a decision to rewrite your story, repeat: 'the day is not over yet'

-At the end of the day (if earlier is not a possibility) do your best to choose self care – go to yoga class, go for a walk, prepare yourself a nourishing meal, meditate, you get the idea… Your mind will try to convince you to go for the easy option by using words as ‘you deserve it’ – you don’t have to listen.
+At the end of the day (if earlier is not a possibility) do your best to choose self care – go to yoga class, go for a walk, prepare yourself a nourishing meal, meditate... you get the idea.
+Your mind will try to convince you to go for the thing that will bring you instant gratification – you don’t have to listen.

 Go to yoga, thank me later.